 - 1. A student who has been on probation who fails to make satisfactory academic progress at the end of the term will have his/her SNG terminated.
 If a student wishes to appeal this decision, see Reinstatement of Aid. - 2.
-Eligibility for SNG will be monitored every term. - 3.
-If a student withdraws and his/her last date of attendance is prior to or at 50% of the term, the SNG repayment will be based on the percent of the term not completed.
+Eligibility for SNG will be monitored every term. - If a student withdraws and his/her last date of attendance is prior to or at 50% of the term, the SNG repayment will be based on the percent of the term not completed, according to the SNG repayment policy.